jsreport/docs/docs/scripts.md

 `reporter.render(req, cb)` - invoke rendering process of another template

+##Multiple scripts
+You can associate multiple scripts to the report template.
+The scripts are then serially executed one after one in the order specified in the jsreport studio.

 ##phantom-pdf note
 Please note that some recipes like [phantom-pdf](/learn/phantom-pdf) are invoking the whole rendering process for the main page and also for headers and footers.
 This causes the custom script to be invoked multiple times - for main page, header and footer.
 To determine calls from header or footer use `request.options.isChildRequest` property.